rolb15/CFilm/README.md

 Introduction

-CFilm is a class for displaying screening schedules and details for the scheduled films at Stockholm Filmfestival.
+CFilms is a class for displaying screening schedules and details for the scheduled films at Stockholm Filmfestival.
 It's main purpose is to be used together with ANAX-MVC, but can also be used on its own.

 License